EODBruz/MARIUS-BOARD-CONFIGURATOR/README.md

 **"My device isn't recognised by the USB analyzer."**
 The database covers all major Intel, AMD, and common third-party USB controllers.
 Unrecognised Intel or AMD controllers are classified as chipset (1 chip) by default.
 Open a GitHub issue with your controller's Vendor ID and Device ID if you'd like it added.

+**"Is this an official app?"**
+Yes.
+This is an official application developed and maintained by @EODBruz.
+Only versions from the official GitHub repository are considered official.
+Do not use modified or third-party copies.

 ---

 ## 📋 Changelog

+### v3.4
+- Added **App Information** tile to main menu — displays app details, developer info, and full EULA
+- Moved **Beta Portal** from main menu into the **Marius Toolbox** submenu
+- Added **Beta Portal** tile to Marius Toolbox (above FR33THY Guide)
+- Updated RGB border animation speed across all windows
+- Added full **End User License Agreement** (EULA) embedded in-app
+- Copyright updated — official application by @EODBruz

 ### v3.3
 - Added **FR33THY Ultimate Optimization Guide** tile to Marius Toolbox — opens in app mode (no browser chrome)